millanbrankovic/custom-inputs/README.md

 ####CSS

 ##### Step 1
 Hide all the original inputs with `visibility` property - not with `display: none'`.
 Why that?
-In order to get inputs REALLY checked it's necessary to set them to be hidden since they will be considered as not existing within HTML if they has `display: none'` property and value.
+In order to get inputs REALLY checked it's necessary to set them to be hidden since they will be considered as not existing within HTML if they has a `display: none'` property and value.

 ```
 input[type="checkbox"],